Gosport

-Gosport (/ˈɡɒspɔərt/ GOS-port) is a town and non-metropolitan borough on the south coast of Hampshire, South East England.
-At the 2021 Census, its population was 81,952.
+Gosport (/ˈɡɒspɔərt/ GOS-port) is a town and non-metropolitan district with borough status in Hampshire, England.
+At the 2021 Census, the town had a population of 70,131 and the district had a population of 81,952.
 Gosport is situated on a peninsula on the western side of Portsmouth Harbour, opposite the city of Portsmouth, to which it is linked by the Gosport Ferry.
-Gosport lies south-east of Fareham, to which it is linked by a Bus Rapid Transit route and the A32.

 Until the last quarter of the 20th century, Gosport was a major naval town associated with the defence and supply infrastructure of His Majesty's Naval Base (HMNB) Portsmouth.
 As such over the years extensive fortifications were created.
+Gosport is still home to HMS Sultan and a Naval Armament Supply Facility, as well as a helicopter repair base.